cloudmesh/cloudmesh-volume/README-source.md

 Required Parameters:

-        VolumeId (string) --

-            The ID of the volume.
+        VolumeId (string): The ID of the volume.
 ```

 attach_volume(**kwargs)